seanpringle/goomwwm/goomwwm.md

 	goomwwm -exec firefox

 -expand
-:	Set an X11 key name to expand the active window to fill adjacent space without obscuring any other fully visible window (default: XK_Return).
+:	Set an X11 key name to expand the active window to fill adjacent space without obscuring any other fully visible window in the current tag (default: XK_Return).
 Opposite of -contract.

 	goomwwm -expand Return